pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

 **Important** Don't forget to comment out any entries you added to `/etc/hosts` before promoting to QA, production or other environments.

-Once you're done with all of that, build your dev Docker image with the following...
+Once you're done with all of that, build your test Docker image with the following...

 #### Docker Image Build

-Follow your team or company's own Docker image name/tag conventions.
+Follow your team or company's own Docker image name:tag conventions.

 `docker build -f Dockerfile -t <my_image_name>-evilginx:edge .`